NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-basics.md

 # DMD - Dynamic Mode Decomposition

-DMD simultaneously computes a set of fourier series approximations to a set of input sensor signals.
+DMD simultaneously computes a set of fourier series approximations for a set of input sensor signals.
 The solution will share a common set of harmonic frequencies, but each sensor will have a unique set of weightings.

+Notice that for each individual sensor, the fourier series approximation will not be as accurate as computing a unique set of frequency harmonics.
+However, DMD offers the advantage of exposing common dominant frequency information (modes) across the entire array of sensors.
+When we plot mode information in it's correct spatial relationship, we can begin to visualize motion characteristics in the data set.
+This technique can be most excellent for visualizing fluid flows.

 ##